It ain’t right but it’s long overdue

 When your troops stop shootin n*gg*z down in the street

 I thought about these lyrics more as I consider the losses of life Chicago bears every Spring, when our gangs come out of hiding, when violence paid unto many communities is seen in body tallies.
 Our news reports on numbers of homicides, most concentrated in poor black and brown neighborhoods like Garfield Park, Lawndale, Englewood, Back of the Yards, and Humboldt Park – very neighborhoods they closed our schools in – but doesn’t include their lives.
-The only family they have are reactionary shots.
+The only family they have are reactionary shots, according to the mass media.
 The white and wealthy have obituaries and tributes.
 Black victims of violence and death are memorialized as “Yet another tragic murder” – as if more of the same.